 Appropriate topics include, but are not limited to: anthropology, archaeology, culture, economics, education, history, language and linguistics, literature, political science, sociology, or any kind of comparative or contrastive study of two or more countries and/or disciplines.

-Manuscripts submitted to Balkanistica should be submitted electronically as e-mail attachments or in three (3) hard copies, which will not be returned.
+Manuscripts submitted to Balkanistica should be submitted as email attachments.
 Authors should attempt to hide their identities, to the extent possible.

 The following are answers to commonly asked questions concerning manuscript style.
 Authors should consider following these suggestions at the earliest stages of manuscript preparation.